 Lifting chains are crucial connectors between a load and a lifting hook.
 They are typically secured to a designated lifting point on the load, ensuring safe and secure lifting.
 Lifting chains form part of chain suspensions, which, along with the chains, include a master link, end components like hooks, connecting or shortening components and balancers if required.

-While wire rope and synthetic slings offer alternative lifting options, they have limitations, particularly in terms of adjustability, susceptibility to sharp edges, and performance under extreme temperatures.
+While wire rope and synthetic slings offer alternative lifting options, they have limitations, particularly in terms of adjustability, susceptibility to sharp edges and performance under extreme temperatures.

-Lifting chains stand out with their:
+Lifting chains stand out because of their:

-Grade 100: It has been in existence for the last 30 years and is popularly used by many operators.
-It is a step up over Grade 80 and provides a balance between cost and performance.
+Grade 100 lifting chain has been in existence for more than 30 years and is widely used across lifting applications.
+It is a step up from Grade 80 and provides a balance between cost and performance.
+Tip: RUD launched Grade 100 as VIP (Verwechslungsfrei in Pink) in 2006, and it remains a popular solution for many lifting applications.

-What this means is that an ICE Grade 120 Lifting or Lashing Chain - no matter the nominal thickness - can replace a Grade 80 chain of a next-higher nominal thickness.
+This means that an ICE Grade 120 lifting or lashing chain, regardless of nominal thickness, can replace a Grade 80 chain of the next higher nominal thickness.
+Click here for more details on RUD ICE 120 Chains.

-To be continued ...
+to be continued ...

 Article copyright to RUD Australia.
 This information is accurate at the time of publication, and RUD Australia takes no responsibility for any errors, inadvertent or otherwise.
 Some pictures are for illustration only.